-If the student has not paid the student's portion of the fees and has been assessed late fees, the late fees must be removed from the student's refund calculation.
+If the student has not paid their portion of their fees and has been assessed late fees, the late fees must be removed from the student's refund calculation.
 In other words, the Millennium Scholarship may not be used to "pay" late fees during the refund procedure.

-A student is eligible for the Millennium Scholarship during the 50 percent, 75 percent or 90 percent refund period, with the award being reduced according to the refund percentage.
+A student is eligible for Millennium during the 50%, 75% or 90% refund period, with the award being reduced according to the refund percentage.